When will the iPhone SE Plus be released?

 The first we heard about the potential release of an iPhone SE Plus came back in December 2019 via none other than Ming-Chi Kuo.
 Kuo, an Apple analyst, has a serious track record when it comes to Apple releases, so it’s worth taking what he says seriously.

-Initially, Kuo claimed that the iPhone SE Plus would be released sometime after the iPhone SE.
-In fact, Kuo claimed that the Plus model wasn’t scheduled for release until the first half of 2021
+Initially, Kuo claimed that the iPhone SE Plus would be released quite some time after the iPhone SE.
+In fact, Kuo claimed that the Plus model wasn’t scheduled for release until the first half of 2021.

-While that seems like a long time to wait to release a larger variant of the iPhone SE, a more recent prediction from Kuo suggests we now have even longer to wait.
-According to the latest note from the analyst, he claims that Apple will “likely postpone” the larger model until the second half of 2021, so it shouldn't come as a surprise that we didn't hear mention of it at WWDC 2020.
+While that seems like a long time to wait to release a larger variant of the iPhone SE, a follow-up prediction from Kuo suggests we now have even longer to wait.
+According to the note from the analyst, Apple will “likely postpone” the larger model until the second half of 2021.

 How much will the iPhone SE Plus cost?

 There’s no word yet on how much the iPhone SE Plus might cost, but it’s safe to say that it’ll be cheaper than Apple’s flagship range if it keeps the SE branding.